 Visit Honolulu Zoo or take classes from one-of-a-kind instructors who will teach anything from hula dancing to karate chops–it’s fun trying new things every day so keep coming back again soon because we have more surprises waiting as always 🙂

 Na Pali Coast State Wilderness Park – Kauai

 You’ve probably heard of the beautiful Na Pali Coastline on Kauai.
 But you may not know that this coastal region is home to an abundance of cultural history in Hawaii.
 The area was once reserved for Ali’i (royalty) and is known as a place where waterfalls flow abundantly from the valley-to sea; with freshwater rivers running through it too!
 There’s plenty here just waiting – taro roots cooked into delicious sweet potatoes breadfruit fresh fish…

 Na Pali Coastline.

 Today, visitors and residents of Hawaii have a few choices when exploring the Na Pali Coastline.
 The most “mainstream” way for guests to explore this coastline is by ocean vessel with various sailing companies providing snorkel tours along Kauai’s gorgeous coastlines that include sunset dinner cruises as well!

 The Na Pali Coastline is a rare ecosystem with natural waterfalls and streams, dramatically rugged coastlines, and two gorgeous beaches.
 Visitors can explore this area by foot through the Kalalau Trail (22 miles roundtrip).
-The full hiking/camping trip takes about 3 days but it should be started at Ha’ena Point where one would embark on their journey toward Hanakapi’ai Beach or Kalalau Beach
+The full hiking/camping trip takes about 3 days but it should start at Ha’ena Point where one would embark on their journey toward Hanakapi’ai Beach or Kalalau Beach